 Growing Calls To Close Immigration Courts And Release Detainees As Virus Spreads

-U.S. authorities face growing calls to shutter all of the nation's immigration courts, and to release detained immigrants who do not pose a threat to public safety after an ICE detention center worker tested positive for coronavirus.
+U.S. authorities face growing calls to shutter all of the nation's immigration courts, and to release detained immigrants who do not pose a threat to public safety after an ICE detention center worker tested positive for the coronavirus.

 Immigration and Customs Enforcement reported for the first time this week that one of its workers has the virus that causes COVID-19.
 ICE also says there are no confirmed cases of coronavirus among its more than 37,000 detainees nationwide.